 As for the rest, it was time for some paint.
 If you know me, my favorite finish is a paint/stain combo.
-My vision had me creating this table to have a cottage chic flair, so I went to this beautiful shade of pink, Tea Rose Pink.
+My vision had me creating this table to have a cottage chic flair, so I use a soft shade of pink.
 You can see it in action on my vintage vanity makeover in this post.
-No prep needed, just paint away as this awesome chalk mineral paint sticks like glue.

 My Round Zibra Brush is my go-to for spindles like this.
 It make painting them a breeze with no drip, runs, or brush strokes.
 My littlest even wanted in on the action, so I let her have a go at it.
 Look at her tongue action…hee hee hee.
 She’s not new to this game, as are my other 5 kids.
 You can see her table makeover (with help) HERE.

 For the top edge, my Square Brush helps me get it done without taping and perfect line every time.